Introduction to Clustering Methods

 3. Density Model

 In this model, clusters are defined by locating regions of higher density in a cluster.
-The main principle behind them is concentrating on two parameters: max radius of the neighborhood and min number of points.
+The main principle behind them is concentrating on two parameters: max radius of the neighbourhood and min number of points.
 The density-based model identifies clusters of different shapes and noise.
-It works by detecting patterns by estimating the spatial location and the distance to the neighbor’s method used here is DBSCAN (Density-based spatial clustering) which gives hands for large spatial databases.
+It works by detecting patterns by estimating the spatial location and the distance to the neighbour’s method used here is DBSCAN (Density-based spatial clustering) which gives hands for large spatial databases.
 Using three data points for clustering namely Core points, Border points, and outliers.
 The primary goal is to identify the clusters and their distribution parameters.
 The clustering process is stopped with the need for density parameters.
 To find the clusters it is important to have a parameter Minimum features Per Cluster in calculating core-distance.
 The three different tools provided by this model are DBSCAN, HDBSCAN, Multi-scale.

 4. Model-Based Clustering